Thomas Lloyd (lieutenant governor): Personal life

-He married twice, firstly to Mary Jones (d.1680), daughter of Col. Roger Jones of Welshpool, Governor of Dublin during the reign of King James II, who defeated the Marquess of Ormond in Ireland.
+He married twice, firstly to Mary Jones (died 1680), daughter of Col. Roger Jones of Welshpool, Governor of Dublin during the reign of King James II, who defeated the Marquess of Ormond in Ireland.
 Secondly he married Patience Storey, without issue.

 He may have been the cousin of David Lloyd, the judge and politician in the Province of Pennsylvania.

-He died in Pennsylvania, 10 September 1694.
+He died in Pennsylvania on 10 September 1694.